tantaman/strut/README.md

 ### Contributing ###

-Please make contributions to the **rewrite** branch.
-The rewrite will be merged into master by 4/15/13.

 `Strut` is composed of several bundles which provide distinct features to `Strut`.
-The set of bundles that compose `Strut` are defined in https://github.com/tantaman/Strut/blob/rewrite/app/scripts/features.js
+The set of bundles that compose `Strut` are defined in https://github.com/tantaman/Strut/blob/master/app/scripts/features.js

 This design allows features to be added and removed from `Strut` just by adding or removing bundles from the list in features.js.
 E.g., if you wanted a build of Strut without `RemoteStorage` you can just remove